What is the New Employee Success Program?

 mentors, coaching, and constructive feedback.

-- Culture of Support and Inclusion
+- A Culture of Support and Inclusion

 NESP will promote a mentorship culture grounded in the values of the institution,

-Effective Integration
+- Effective Integration

 Probationary employees will experience a smoother transition into the institution,